 Effectively minimising the risk of infection from communicable disease has become essential for organisations in a post-COVID world.
 This is a practical challenge for industrial businesses experiencing an accelerating adoption of wearable devices.
-UV Cleantech has released a new product enabling UVC disinfection at remote work sites, ideal for assisted reality headsets like the RealWear HMT-1 and Navigator 500.
+UV Cleantech has released a new product enabling UVC disinfection at remote work sites, ideal for assisted reality headsets like the RealWear Navigator 520.

 AR/VR users turn to a hospital solution used for decades